HOME • SEARCH • EMAIL • ABOUT

 Folkloric

-In India, decoction of pods used for washing the hair to promote hair growth and remove dandruff.
+- In India and Sri Lanka, decoction of pods used for washing the hair to promote hair growth and remove dandruff.

 Studies